 Do you view the Universe as a friendly place?

-Do you view the future with optimism and possibility?
+Can you view the future with optimism and possibility?

 Do you possess the skill and control to think Positively?